Variable, Fixed & Indexed Annuities: Why You Need To Take A Fresh Look

 Variable Annuity

-The funds in a variable annuity are invested in an investment portfolio, and the account value can fluctuate based on the portfolio’s performance.
-In addition to receiving state oversight, variable annuities are regulated at the federal level by the U.S. Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).
+Variable annuities invest funds in a portfolio, causing the account value to fluctuate based on its performance.
+State authorities and the U.S. federal level regulate these annuities.
+Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).

 Fixed Annuity

-A fixed annuity is invested in a fixed account, so the principal value will be guaranteed.
-In exchange for the guarantee, the rate of return is typically lower.
-A fixed annuity also does not offer any inflation protection, which may be regarded as a disadvantage.
+A fixed annuity invests in a secure account, guaranteeing the principal value.
+However, due to this guarantee, the rate of return is generally lower.
+Furthermore, a fixed annuity does not provide protection against inflation, which can be perceived as a disadvantage.

-Also, fixed annuities are regulated by state insurance commissioners.
-That said, be sure to check with your state insurance commission about the risks and benefits of fixed annuities, and to confirm that your insurance broker is registered to sell insurance in your state.
+Moreover, state insurance commissioners regulate fixed annuities.
+That said, be sure to check with your state insurance commission about the risks and benefits of fixed annuities.
+Additionally, ensure that the insurance broker providing services in your state is registered.

 Indexed Annuity

 Because of the guaranteed interest rate, indexed annuities give you more risk (but more potential return) than a fixed annuity, but less risk (and less potential return) than a variable annuity.
-Also, an indexed annuity may or may not be a security; however, most indexed annuities are not registered with the SEC.
+Most indexed annuities are not registered with the SEC, but it’s important to note that an indexed annuity can be a security.
 Instead, indexed annuities are regulated by state insurance commissioners.

 Variable Annuity Definition